Wadi Al Banat

-Wadi Al Banat (وادي البنات) is a district in Qatar, geographically located in the municipality of Al Daayen but also a census-designated district of Ad-Dawhah.
+Wadi Al Banat (وادي البنات) is a district in Qatar, geographically located in the municipality of Al Daayen but also a census-designated district of Doha.
 It is situated near the borders with Doha Municipality and Umm Salal Municipality.

 Etymology

 Wadi Al Banat's name means "valley of the girls" in Arabic, and was thought to have been named that because it was a popular play area for young girls.

 Infrastructure

 Qatar Fuel (WOQOD) opened a vehicle inspection center in Wadi Al Banat in December 2014 at a cost of QAR 23 million.
 It occupies an area of 7,500 sq meters and its facilities include a security office, parking area, and customer lounge.

 Education

 The Doha Institute for Graduate Studies is located on Al Tarfa Street in Wadi Al Banat.